 Home or Away – Your UK & Netherlands Travel Guide

-We want to continue the Stena Line at home segment for those who are not ready to set sail while giving you fun travel inspirations for sailings to Holland for when we get the green signal!
-Be inspired and explore whether it is a staycation or sailing away… UK break or a Dutch getaway?
+We want to continue the Stena Line at home segment for those who are not quite ready to set sail while giving those who are ready for a sailing onboard our superferries fun travel inspirations!
+Be inspired and explore safe new ways of travelling between the UK and Netherlands… UK break or a Dutch getaway?

-If you’re not ready yet, well there’s always next year, check out 2022 fares >
+If you’re not ready yet, there’s always next year, check out 2022 fares >

-Though it may seem like city breaks are off the cards this year whether you do a staycation or sail away, there are still really great and safe ways you can enjoy a city break.
-So don’t delay your plans just yet!
+Though it may seem like city breaks are off the cards for a while yet, whether you plan a staycation or sail away, there are still really great and safe ways you can enjoy a city break.
+So don’t delay your plans…

 What’s great is finding accommodation is straight forward as Oxford offers great self-catered accommodation, charming houses, and cottages to rent out if avoiding hotels for a more personal experience with loved ones.